sebastienserre/wp-openagenda/readme.txt

 == Changelog ==

 = 2.0.0 -- 23/Fev/2020
- * All pro features are added to the free version
+ * All pro features have been added to the free version

 = 1.8.11 - 07/01/2020 = Pro & Free
     * Hide past event on shortcode